 SHOCKING!
-Bigg Boss 13's Arhaan Khan Is Misusing Rashami Desai's Money & She Is Unaware Of It!
+Bigg Boss 13's Arhaan Khan Is Misusing Rashami Desai's Money And She Is Unaware Of It!

 In the recent promo of Bigg Boss 13, Salman Khan was seen questioning Arhaan Khan about his whereabouts and asking about his family members.
 While the Bigg Boss promo was not clear, it indicated that the actor is married and has a kid, which Rashami Desai wasn't aware of.
 She was shocked when Salman mentioned the word 'kid'.
-Apparently, Arhaan is misusing Rashami's savings and she is unaware!
+Apparently, Arhaan is misusing Rashami's savings and she is unaware of the same!

 Arhaan Is Misusing Rashami’s Money